tmr232/function-graph-overview/README.md

 3. Open your code and place your cursor inside a function to see the graph.

+4. You can drag the graph view to the other sidebar or to the bottom panel

 ### JetBrains IDEs

 If you're using a JetBrains IDE, see [the JetBrains plugin](https://github.com/tmr232/jb-function-graph-overview)